 “One With The Strength Of Many“

-Many studies have been done on psychosocial hazards, and the impact on the workplace.
-Dr. Martin Shain and Health Canada have put out a recent study called Best Advice on Risk Management in the Workplace.
-It simply states that workers with a high demand for production and little or no control, and or, high effort/low reward are at risk of being frustrated, angry, and stressed, which can contribute to aggressive behavior, sabotage, poor physical and mental health and a general lack for safety.
-These negative feelings can be multiplied two to three times if the employee perceives the employer as being unfair.
+Many studies have been done on hazards, and the impact on the workplace.
+Dr. Martin Shain and have put out a recent study called Best Advice on in the .
+It simply states that workers with a high demand for production and little or no control, and, or, high effort/low reward are at risk of being frustrated, angry, and stressed, which can contribute to , sabotage, poor physical and mental health and a general lack of safety.
+These negative feelings can be multiplied two to three times if the employee perceives the as being unfair.

 Oddly enough, the marriage scenario is most like our workplaces.
 The relationship between employer/employee both have basic needs that have to be met to feel good about the working relationship.

-Recognizing that psychosocial hazards exist is the first step in a process set up to control them, and controlling them can put you in Canada’s top 100 employers list where the effort/reward system is working; and it is the main reason why they are considered Top Employers!
+Recognizing that psychosocial hazards exist is the first step in a process set up to control them, and controlling them can put you in list where the effort/reward system is working; and it is the main reason why they are considered Top Employers!